 Number or name of the tool that was used by the control to rough out the contour pocket.
-You can transfer the coarse roughing tool directly from the tool table via soft key.
-In addition, you can enter the tool name via the Tool name soft key.
+You can transfer the coarse roughing tool directly from the tool table via the action bar.
+In addition, you can enter the tool name via the Name in the action bar.
 The control automatically inserts the closing quotation mark when you exit the input field.

--1: The control assumes that the tool last used is the rough-out tool (default behavior).
+-1: The control assumes that the tool last used is the roughout tool (default behavior).